-SchoolTutoring Academy’s tutoring programs for Seattle students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Seattle students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Seattle District Curriculum Used in Our In-Home Tutoring Programs

 In Seattle, instruction and assessment is overseen by a standards-based curriculum in each of the core content areas, in addition to the subjects of physical education and the visual and performing arts.
 Seattle Public Schools follow the Washington State Standards in Math.
 These standards include conceptual understanding of mathematical applications, procedural proficiency, and problem-solving.
 In order to graduate from high school, students must complete Algebra 1, Geometry and Algebra 2.
 To be competitive for college, they should also complete Pre-Calculus, Advanced Placement Statistics, or International Baccalaureate Math.